katieraby/northcoders-news-API/README.md

 We can use a project generator from `npm` to create some boilerplate code for our application.

-[Yo](https://www.npmjs.com/package/yo) is a framework for creating project generators, so we will need to install it, as well as the specific project generator we want to use [Knexpress](https://www.npmjs.com/package/generator-knexpress).
+[Yo](https://www.npmjs.com/package/yo) is a framework for creating project generators, so we will need to install it, as well as the specific project generator we want to use: [Knexpress](https://www.npmjs.com/package/generator-knexpress).

 ```bash
 npm i yo generator-knexpress